-Hurricane Sandy, the third storm in the past 14 months to disrupt power supply to millions of U.S. homes and businesses, has boosted demand for generators made by Caterpillar Inc. (CAT) and Generac Holdings Inc. (GNRC) as frustrated customers experience more frequent blackouts.
+Hurricane Sandy, the third storm in the past 14 months to disrupt power supply to millions of U.S. homes and businesses, has boosted demand for generators made by Caterpillar Inc. (CAT:US) and Generac Holdings Inc. (GNRC:US) as frustrated customers experience more frequent blackouts.

 More than a week after Sandy cut power to 8.5 million customers in 11 states, almost 1 million are still without power as the Northeast faces another storm with winds and rain today.
 Caterpillar dealers and Honda Motor Co. have had to shift inventory to meet demand as blackouts linger for owners of some homes and businesses.